 Anna Massoglia is a writer and analyst based in Washington, D.C.
-Anna’s work has covered campaign finance issues, international payroll, election law, ethics, emerging technologies, and tax law.
+Anna’s work has covered government accountability, international payroll, election law, ethics, emerging technologies, and tax law.

-Anna is a project manager at the Center for Election Innovation & Research and a research analyst with Bloomberg Tax, where she writes and edits articles, breaking news, and white papers for Bloomberg BNA’s International Payroll Decision Support Network publications.
-Anna’s research at Bloomberg BNA focuses on international tax law and regulatory issues related to expatriates, visas, tax treaties, foreign workers, social insurance taxes, and other payroll compliance issues to expand coverage in portfolios covering more than 90 countries.
+Anna serves as a research analyst with Bloomberg Tax, where she writes and edits articles, white papers, and other expert content for Bloomberg BNA’s International Payroll Decision Support Network publications.
+Her research focus at Bloomberg BNA is international tax law and regulatory issues related to expatriates, visas, tax treaties, foreign workers, social insurance taxes, and other payroll compliance issues to expand coverage in portfolios covering more than 90 countries.

-Anna previously served as the political nonprofits researcher at the Center for Responsive Politics focusing on nonprofit political activity, undisclosed money in elections, transparency, and other campaign finance issues.
+Prior to May 2017, Anna was the political nonprofits researcher at the Center for Responsive Politics focusing on nonprofit political activity, undisclosed money in elections, transparency, and other campaign finance issues.

-Anna holds a J.D. from the University of the District of Columbia School of Law and graduated magna cum laude from North Carolina State University, where she earned a bachelor’s degree in political science with a concentration in American politics and an honors degree in psychology.
+Anna holds a J.D. from the University of the District of Columbia School of Law and graduated magna cum laude from North Carolina State University, where she earned a bachelor’s degree in political science with a concentration in American politics and second bachelor’s degree in psychology with honors.

-Anna has provided pro bono representation to taxpayers in disputes with the IRS at the University of the District of Columbia School of Law Low Income Taxpayer Clinic and completed an an extended placement with the U.S. State Department Student Foreign Service program, where she developed the social media strategy of the Bureau of Energy Resources Public Policy and Diplomacy Division.
+Anna completed an an extended placement with the U.S. State Department Student Foreign Service program, where she developed the social media strategy of the Bureau of Energy Resources Public Policy and Diplomacy Division.
 Anna has also held positions with a political action committee, government relations firm, the D.C.
 Superior Court Senior Judge’s Chambers, the Lawyers’ Committee for Civil Rights Under Law Voting Rights Project, the D.C.
 Council Committee on Government Operations, and the U.S. House of Representatives, as well as in the private sector and with other nonprofit organizations.

-Anna’s work has been featured in major publications in the U.S. and abroad, including the Huffington Post, the Hill, and various professional journals.
-Her most recent articles can be found here, OpenSecrets, Lawyerist, and other publications.
+Anna is a contributor at Lawyerist, the Daily Caller, and the World News Network.
+Her work has been featured in major publications in the U.S. and abroad, including the Huffington Post, the Hill, and various professional journals.
+Her most recent articles can be found here, OpenSecrets, Bloomberg Tax, Bloomberg BNA, and other publications.

 This is a personal blog.
 The opinions expressed here represent my own and not those of my employer or any other organization with which I am affiliated.
 Due to the nature of having an open mind, my thoughts and opinions change from time to time.
 This blog is intended to merely provide a record of projects I have taken part in.
 As such, any thoughts and opinions expressed within out-of-date posts may not the same, nor even similar, to those I may hold today.